 Beautiful Garnet color.
 I’m shocked at the veracity of the tannins 12 years in given how warm a year 2009 was.
 This wine has structure but is brooding… dark fruits and almost a gaminess like Northern Rhone….There is stone, and pencil lead, and dare I say a chocolate note… intriguing as St. Esteph always is for me, the best of Bordeaux!
 Evolved and became more beautiful with grilled steak and roasted asparagus! — 3 years ago

 Although the evening was well spaced the timing of this wine somehow felt like the interlude - and what a break it was!
 Developed so nicely in the glass, but not too forward.
 Had been considering purchasing some of the villages and this more advanced expression. only underscored the quality of the maker. — 3 years ago

 Sunday nite with my wife and soulmate.
 She chose one of her faves to compliment our dinner.. always a strong presentation, not as present as the 16 vintage.
 It’s extracted, but doesn’t display the poise and grace that we have become accustomed to with this bottling.
-Given the price, I won’t purchase more than the 3 bottles that I have. — a month ago
+Given the price, I won’t purchase more than the 3 bottles that I have. — 3 years ago